What Is a Project Charter Template?

 Who Creates the Project Charter?

-Typically, the Project Charter is issued by the project sponsor; however, it’s often created by the project manager.
+Typically, the Project Charter is issued by the project sponsor; however, the project manager should be involved in drafting it.

 What Are the Inputs?